clopca/cdk-vpclattice-alpha/src/RFC.md

      * ( requestors must send signed requests )
      */

-    const serviceNetwork = new ServiceNetwork(this, 'LatticeServiceNetwork', {
+    const serviceNetwork = new ServiceNetwork(this, "LatticeServiceNetwork", {
       services: [myLatticeService],
-      vpcs: [
+      vpcs: [support.vpc1],
-        support.vpc1,
-      ],
     });
   }
 }
 ```

 ---

 ## Vpc Lattice Networking.

 When a vpc is associated with a vpclattice servicenetwork, the following occurs;

 - A service interface is placed in the vpc.
 Lattice uses link-local (169.254.x.x) address's for this.
-- It associates a aws service domain  (*.on.aws)  with the vpc, which is how resources in the vpc are able to resolve the service interface.
+- It associates a aws service domain (\*.on.aws) with the vpc, which is how resources in the vpc are able to resolve the service interface.
 Generally you would then put a CNAME record at it.
 - Optionally an array of securitygroups can be provided, which are applied on to the interface to filter what can connect

 https://d1.awsstatic.com/events/Summits/reinvent2022/NET215_NEW-LAUNCH!-Introducing-Amazon-VPC-Lattice-Simplifying-application-networking.pdf